 WWOOF is a worldwide movement which puts organic farms in touch with volunteers.
 It is a reputable and long-standing organisation that has been helping travellers find work for many years now.
 It’s a good option for anyone looking to space out their travelling around various short-term working stints in different locations.

-As is the case with Worldpackers, in return for your help you will generally get accommodation and food, as well as the chance to learn about organic farming.
+It’s another of the best ways to volunteer abroad for free and as is the case with Worldpackers, in return for your help you will generally get accommodation and food, as well as the chance to learn about organic farming.
 Many farms have several travellers working at any one time so you should get the chance to meet some like-minded people too and hopefully it will be an enjoyable experience.

 3. Teach English